dotzenith/lovesay.rs/README.md

 ---

 ### ❖ What's New?
-0.3.0 - Stop discriminating against non-nerds
+0.3.0 - Use environment variables and allow more than 5 lines for a quote

 ---